Holonomic quantum computation: a scalable adiabatic architecture: Summary of main results

+where $H_0(\bla)$ is the single-system Hamiltonian given by Eq.~\eqref{eq:1qubit_hamiltonian} and $W$ is an interaction strength that depends on the system settings.
+In particular, we assume that there exists a setting where $W=0$ and a setting where $W$ is a finite positive value.

 Holonomic quantum computations will be conducted in the zero-energy subspaces of the aforementioned Hamiltonians.
 We identify zero-energy eigenstates at each point $\bla$ and provide explicit analytic expressions for them.
-Specifically, when the atoms are far apart, meaning $W=0$ in Eq.~\eqref{eq:2-atom-hamiltonian}, these subspaces exhibit a tensor product structure of two $d$-dimensional subspaces, each linked to the zero-energy eigenstates of the Hamiltonian $H_0(\bla)$ from Eq.~\eqref{eq:1qubit_hamiltonian}.
+Specifically, when $W=0$ in Eq.~\eqref{eq:2-atom-hamiltonian}, these subspaces exhibit a tensor product structure of two $d$-dimensional subspaces, each linked to the zero-energy eigenstates of the Hamiltonian $H_0(\bla)$ from Eq.~\eqref{eq:1qubit_hamiltonian}.
 However, when $W\neq0$, a $d^2$-dimensional subspace emerges that is not a tensor product, enabling the implementation of two-qudit entangling gates.